-We interviewed Michael Ellis, Investment committee chair for Moravian College, to find out more about the college's outsourced chief investment officer (OCIO) search process.
-Michael discusses what led the committee to make the decision to begin a search for an OCIO, what the search process was like, how they narrowed the field and advice for others considering a search for themselves.
+I interviewed the Investment committee chair for Moravian College, to find out more about the college's outsourced chief investment officer (OCIO) search process.
+We talked about what led the committee to make the decision to begin a search for an OCIO, what the search process was like, how they narrowed the field and advice for others considering a search for themselves.

 Q: What was your Committee's investment management model prior to searching for OCIO services?

 A: Moravian utilized a traditional consultant model, whereby our investment consultant would present and recommend specific investments and individual managers within the various asset classes.
 The investment committee would then vote to approve or reject the recommended investment and/or manager.

 Q: What ultimately led your team to make the decision to go to RFP for OCIO services?

 A: It was becoming apparent to many of us on the committee that our traditional investment consultant approach had become very dysfunctional.
 Both the levels of investment experience and views among the members of the investment committee were quite divergent.
 Reaching a consensus was often impossible.
 Many recommendations put forth by the consultant were not approved, or a decision on a proposed investment was postponed.
 As a result, our endowment’s portfolio suffered through missed opportunities and needless delays.

 As a first step, we retained an independent third-party facilitator to lead a discussion at a special investment committee meeting with all the members present, to tease out the various options and biases.
 This “group therapy” session was an important part of the process and enabled us to reach a consensus to go to RFP for an OCIO.
 At this meeting, we did not “sugar coat” anything and made it clear to all committee members how much of their time would be required in this endeavor.
 Accordingly, members were given the option to “opt out” of the OCIO selection process, and thus be ineligible to vote.
 Several members declined to participate, which somewhat helped streamline the process.